sfc-gh-dwilczak/tutorials/docs/clouds/google/fivetran/index.md

 Give it a name, I've named mine fivetran because that is who is loading the data.
 ![UPDATE](images/09.png)

-You can now see whe have our folder.
-Lets move to setting up Fivetran to load data into our folder.
+You can now see we have our folder.
+Let's move to setting up Fivetran to load data into our folder.
 ![UPDATE](images/10.png)

 ### Fivetran
-Lets now move to connecting fivetran to our bucket.
-To start lets add our bucket as a destination.
+Let's now move to connecting fivetran to our bucket.
+To start let's add our bucket as a destination.
 Click destination in fivetran.
 ![UPDATE](images/11.png)

 Select GCP cloud storage as the location.